GPIA: Dedicated to the long-term recovery of Pine Island

 Develop funding sources and provide material support for recovery.

 In December 2022, the Greater Pine Island Alliance was incorporated as a nonprofit 501©3 organization with the mission to provide leadership and coordinated management of the long-term recovery efforts for Greater Pine Island and to provide long-term assistance to individuals and businesses affected by the disaster who do not have adequate personal resources to meet their basic needs.
-Organizational goals include:

 - 1